$n$-permutability and linear Datalog implies symmetric Datalog: Conclusions

 An alternative way to settle the complexity of CSPs solvable by symmetric Datalog would be to replace ``linear Datalog'' in Theorem~\ref{thmSymDatalog} by just ``Datalog''.
 In particular, if the following were true, we would get a characterization of symmetric Datalog, too:

-\begin{conjecture}[B. Larose, P. Tesson] Let $\A$ be a relational structure such that the algebra of polymorphisms $\algA$ of $\A$ is idempotent and omits all the tame congruence theory types except type 3.
-Then $\CSP(\A)$ is solvable by linear Datalog. \end{conjecture}
+\begin{conj}[B. Larose, P. Tesson] Let $\A$ be a relational structure such that the algebra of polymorphisms $\algA$ of $\A$ is idempotent and generates a variety that only admits the Boolean tame congruence theory type.
+Then $\CSP(\A)$ is solvable by linear Datalog. \end{conj}